benson8/yauaa/README.md

 This is a java library that tries to parse and analyze the useragent string and extract as many relevant attributes as possible.

-The full documentation can be found here [https://yauaa.basjes.nl](https://yauaa.basjes.nl)
+Full documentation can be found here [https://yauaa.basjes.nl](https://yauaa.basjes.nl)

 HIGH Profile release notes:
 ===========================